Wind machines for minimizing cold injury to horticultural crops

 On-going learning

-Train and educate all employees operating wind machines on the latest best management practices to minimize machine operation.
+- Train and educate all employees operating wind machines on the best management practices to ensure the most effective and efficient machine operation.